Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Why Do We Need Benchmarks?

 To study these attacks thoroughly and rigorously, we employ sampling techniques that allow us to draw conclusions about the attacks taking into account variance across model initializations and class choice.
 For a single trial, we sample one of ten checkpoints of a given architecture, then randomly select the target image, base class, and base images.
 In Section \ref{sec:ablation}, all figures are averages from 100 trials with our sampling techniques.

-\paragraph{Disparate evaluation settings from the literature} To understand how differences in evaluation settings impact results, we re-create the various original performance tests for each of the methods described above within our common evaluation framework.
+\paragraph{Disparate evaluation settings in the literature.} To understand how differences in evaluation settings impact results, we re-create the various original performance tests for each of the methods described above within our common evaluation framework.
 We try to be as faithful as possible to the original works, however we employ our own sampling techniques described above to increase statistical significance.
-Then, we tweak these experiments one component at a time revealing the fragility of each method to changes in experimental design.
+Then, we tweak these experiments one component at a time revealing the fragility of each method to changes in evaluation setup.
+While proof-of-concept papers that propose novel methods have great value in furthering the community's understanding of the threat posed by large unchecked datasets, comparing strategies on the same task and comparing their sensitivity to experimental design changes are vital too.
+The variations in experimental design for the most part do not correspond to differences in threat models or in adversarial goals, and where they do, like transfer learning versus training from scratch, performance across the board may be hard to predict and thus requires careful examination.

-\paragraph{Establishing baselines} For the FC setting, following one of the main setups in the original paper, we craft 50 poisons on an AlexNet variant (for details on the specific architecture, see \citep{alexnet, frogs}) pre-trained on CIFAR-10 \citep{cifar}, and we use the $\ell_2$-norm penalty version of the attack.
+\paragraph{Establishing baselines.} For the FC setting, following one of the main setups in the original paper, we craft 50 poisons on an AlexNet variant (for details on the specific architecture, see \citep{alexnet, frogs}) pre-trained on CIFAR-10 \citep{cifar}, and we use the $\ell_2$-norm penalty version of the attack.
 We then evaluate poisons on the same AlexNet, using the same CIFAR-10 data to train for 20 more epochs to ``fine tune'' the model end to end.
 Note that this is not really transfer learning in the usual sense, as the fine tuning utilizes the same dataset as pre-training, except with poisons inserted \citep{frogs}.

-The CP setting involves crafting 5 poisons using a ResNet-18 model pre-trained on CIFAR-10, and then fine tuning the linear layer of the same ResNet-18 model with a subset of the CIFAR-10 training comprising 50 images per class (including the poisons) \citep{resnet}.
+The CP setting involves crafting five poisons using a ResNet-18 model \citep{resnet} pre-trained on CIFAR-10, and then fine tuning the linear layer of the same ResNet-18 model with a subset of the CIFAR-10 training comprising 50 images per class (including the poisons).
 This setup is also not representative of typical transfer learning, as the fine-tuning data is sub-sampled from the pre-training dataset.
 In this baseline we set $\varepsilon = \nicefrac{25.5}{255}$ matching the original work \citep{polytope}.

 One of the original evaluation settings for CLBD uses 500 poisons.
 We craft these on an adversarially trained ResNet-18 and modify them with a $3\times3$ patch in the lower right-hand corner.
 The perturbations are bounded with $\varepsilon = \nicefrac{16}{255}$.
 We then train a narrow ResNet model from scratch with the CIFAR-10 training set (including the poisons) \citep{cleanlabelbackdoor}.